opendocsg/slw-judgments-backfill/2001_SGCA_26/report.md

 ### of process.

 24\.
-The two senses of _res judicata_ expounded by Wigram V-C was accepted by the Privy Council in the Hong Kong case _Yat Tung Investment Co Ltd v Dao Heng Bank Ltd & Anor_ [1975] AC 581 and by this court in _Ng Chee Chong v Toh Kouw_ [1999] 4 SLR 45 and _Ching Mun Fong v Liu Cho Chit_ [2000] 1 SLR 51.
+The two senses of _res judicata_ expounded by Wigram V-C was accepted by the Privy Council in the Hong Kong case _Yat Tung Investment Co Ltd v Dao Heng Bank Ltd & Anor_ [1975] AC 581 and by this court in _Ng Chee Chong v Toh Kouw_ <span class="citation">[1999] 4 SLR 45</span> and _Ching Mun Fong v Liu Cho Chit_ <span class="citation">[2000] 1 SLR 51</span>.
 In _Yat Tung Investment_ , Lord Kilbrandon in referring to the extended sense of _res judicata_ , adopted very much the same language as that of Wigram V-C:-

 ### where a given matter becomes the subject of litigation in, and of adjudication